United States Conference of Catholic Bishops

 The United States Conference of Catholic Bishops (USCCB) is the episcopal conference of the Catholic Church in the United States.
 Founded in 2001 after the merger of the National Conference of Catholic Bishops (NCCB) and United States Catholic Conference (USCC), the USCCB is a registered corporation based in Washington, D.C.

 As with all bishops' conferences, certain decisions and acts of the USCCB must receive the recognitio, or approval, of the Roman dicasteries, which are subject to the immediate and absolute authority of the Pope.

-As of November 2025, the USCCB president is Archbishop Paul S. Coakley of the Archdiocese of Oklahoma City.
+As of November 2025, the USCCB president is Archbishop Paul Coakley of the Archdiocese of Oklahoma City.
 The vice president is Bishop Daniel E. Flores of the Diocese of Brownsville.

 Structure

 The USCCB is composed of all active and retired members of the Catholic hierarchy in the United States and the territory of the U.S. Virgin Islands.
 This includes archbishops, bishops, coadjutors, auxiliary bishops and the ordinary of the Personal Ordinariate of the Chair of Saint Peter.
 The other American territories and commonwealths are not part of the USCCB.

 The president is the chief executive officer of the USCCB and is in charge of the Administrative Committee.
 He also presides at the plenary sessions of the bishops.
 The vice president is the second highest official and is assigned certain duties by the president.
 The treasurer manages the USCCB finances and the secretary keeps the minutes of the plenary sessions.
 These officials are all bishops serving three-year terms in office.

 The USCCB normally holds two general assemblies per years.
 The assemblies are open to all bishops along with organizations and individuals who work with the USCCB.
 Voting on proposals are limited to active bishops of the Latin and Eastern Rite churches; emeritus bishops (retired bishops) do not have a vote.
 Proposals are passed either on majority votes or two-thirds votes.

 As of 2025, the USCCB has 19 standing committees.
 Seven of these committees have subcommittees.